aaron-grau/curic/rails/homeworks/capybara/README.md

   describe "POST #create" do
     context "with invalid params" do
-      it "validates the presence of the user's username and password"
+      it "validates the presence of the user's email and password"

       it "validates that the password is at least 6 characters long" end